EVERSE-ResearchSoftware/RSQKit/INSTALL.md

 ### Building the RSQkit

-Once the prerequisite tools are successfully installed, you can build and run the RSQKit locally using the following command:
+Once the prerequisite tools are successfully installed, you can build and run the RSQKit locally using the following command from within the RSQKit folder:

 ``` bash
 bundle exec jekyll serve